clement-horesh/my-aube/DARK_MODE_README.md

 - Ensure `suppressHydrationWarning` is set on the `<html>` element
 - Use the `mounted` state from `useTheme` hook

-### Theme Not Persisting
+### Theme Not Following System
 - Check that `next-themes` is properly installed
-- Verify localStorage is available in the browser
+- Verify the system theme detection is working in your OS

 ### Styling Issues
 - Ensure all colors use theme-aware CSS variables
 - Check that Tailwind classes are using the correct semantic names

+## Migration from Manual Theme Controls

+If you previously had manual theme controls and want to switch to system-only:

+1. Remove theme toggle components
+2. Update ThemeProvider to use `forcedTheme="system"`
+3. Simplify useTheme hook to only provide read-only theme information
+4. Remove any manual theme switching logic from your components

+The system will now automatically follow the user's OS preference without any manual intervention required.